 When Philips introduced its Hue range of LED lights, it was clear that home lighting was going to change.
 Soon it would be possible to control the colour, brightness and mood of your interiors from your handheld device.

 High-tech interiors make heavy use of this kind of approach to lighting.
 They’re not afraid to use non-white shades.
 And they are also highly experimental with where they place light sources.
+You’ll learn more about how high-tech interiors improve lighting and other aspects if you decide to pursue a degree relevant to any interior design course.

 Traditionally, it went on the ceiling, but thanks to robust LED strips, it can now go virtually anywhere, even the floor.
 Popular colour choices include green, red, turquoise, amber and purple.
 Specialist lighting works particularly well when combined with sheets of tempered glass.